 In DMEEX, you can create hierarchical tree dependency by copying a format tree as a child tree.
 The relation can have several levels.

-After creating a custom child tree (or multiple) under a country-specific tree, user is able to pass customization from the parent tree onto the child trees.
+After creating a custom child tree (or multiple) under a country-specific tree, the user is able to pass customization from the parent tree onto the child trees.

-Hierarchy is derived from the country specific trees delivered and regularly updated by SAP
+Hierarchy is derived from the country-specific trees delivered and regularly updated by SAP

 Example: Levels can be imagined as